INTRODUCING WREN HALL

 Wren Hall Nursing Home is a purpose-built accommodation linked to the original Wren House set in its own mature grounds of approximately two acres.
 It is situated at 234, Nottingham Road, Selston, a quiet village in Nottinghamshire, only a few minutes from Junction 27 on the M1 motorway.

 Wren Hall was opened in November 1989.
-It is family owned by Doctor and Mrs Kesari and their daughter Mrs Anita Astle.
+It is family owned by Doctor and Mrs Kesari and their daughter Ms Anita Astle MBE.
 Doctor Kesari was a General Practitioner for over 40 years.
 Together all have a wide range of health care experience.

-Day to day running of the Home is led by the Manager, Mrs Astle, who as a Registered General Nurse, works "Hands on" acting as role model team leader, mentor and friend.
+Day to day running of the Home is led by the Manager, Ms Astle MBE, who as a Registered General Nurse, works "Hands on" acting as role model team leader, mentor and friend.
 The Wren Hall team comprises a total of a hundred and forty-five persons dedicated to providing the highest quality of nursing care, twenty four hours per day, to all Family members.

-The accommodation is laid out on two floors with eleven rooms on the ground floor and nineteen on the first floor.
+The accommodation is laid out on two floors with eighteen rooms on the ground floor and twenty-nine on the first floor.
 A passenger lift in the reception gives ready access to the upper floor.